holochain/docs-pages/src/pages/get-started/install-advanced.md

 nix develop github:holochain/holonix?ref=main-0.3
 ```

-The above one-liner will give you the latest version of the **recommended** Holochain 0.3 release branch.
+The above one-liner will give you the latest **recommended** version of Holochain from the 0.3 release branch.
 To get an ad-hoc shell with a specific version of Holochain, change the `ref` parameter, for example:

 ```shell
 nix develop github:holochain/holonix?ref=main-0.4